PJKnightR/RPG_Game/src/Readme (Master).txt

 -Trying to put different kinds of items in different packages breaks stuff -Prompted to enter dungeons until you stop entering them (Possibly, they like appearing in groups of 3) -The weakest enemies still cannot hurt you if you get the strongest armor for your level.
-They are also really easy to defeat -You can find equipment when running from a battle
+They are also really easy to defeat -You can find equipment when running from a battle (thought this was fixed?)
 Ideas:
 -Background music
 -GUI?!?!
 (Maybe, no, probably not)